milvus-io/milvus-docs/site/en/userGuide/tools/attu_install-helm.md

 Ensure that you have integrated Ingress controller in your Kubernetes cluster.

-1. Install Milvus and Insight.
+1. Install Milvus and Attu.

 ```
 helm install my-release milvus/milvus --set insight.enabled=true